Table of Contents

 The Theory of Continental Drift and Plate Tectonics

 The theory of continental drift was first comprehensively proposed by German meteorologist and geophysicist Alfred Wegener in 1912.
-Wegener noticed that the coastlines of continents like South America and Africa appeared to fit together like puzzle pieces, suggesting they were once joined.
+Wegener observed that the coastlines of continents like South America and Africa appeared to fit together like puzzle pieces, suggesting they were once joined.
 He hypothesized the existence of a supercontinent called Pangaea, which began to break apart around 200 million years ago.
 Wegener compiled evidence from fossil records, rock formations, and ancient climate indicators to support his idea.
-However, he could not convincingly explain the mechanism driving the continents apart, which led to widespread skepticism in the scientific community.
+However, he could not convincingly explain the mechanism driving the continents apart, which led to widespread skepticism in the scientific community for several decades.

 Alfred Wegener's Original Proposal

-Wegener's evidence was compelling but incomplete.
-He pointed to identical fossils of the reptile Mesosaurus found in both Brazil and South Africa, and matching sequences of rock strata across the Atlantic Ocean.
+Wegener’s evidence was compelling but incomplete.
+He pointed to identical fossils of the freshwater reptile Mesosaurus found in both Brazil and South Africa, and matching sequences of rock strata across the Atlantic Ocean.
 He also noted glacial deposits in present-day tropical regions, indicating that those continents had once been located near the South Pole.
-Despite this, Wegener's proposed mechanism—that continents plowed through the oceanic crust like icebreakers—was physically implausible.
-It was only decades later, with the advent of seafloor mapping and the discovery of mid-ocean ridges, that a viable mechanism was found in the form of seafloor spreading and plate tectonics.
+Despite this, Wegener’s proposed mechanism—that continents plowed through the oceanic crust like icebreakers—was physically implausible and lacked a driving force.
+It was only decades later, with the advent of seafloor mapping and the discovery of mid-ocean ridges in the 1950s and 1960s, that a viable mechanism was found in the form of seafloor spreading and the broader theory of plate tectonics.

 Modern Plate Tectonics

-Today, continental drift is understood as a key component of the broader theory of plate tectonics.
+Today, continental drift is understood as a key component of the broader theory of plate tectonics, which revolutionized geology in the mid-20th century.
 The Earth's lithosphere is divided into several large and small tectonic plates that float on the semi-fluid asthenosphere beneath them.
 These plates move relative to one another at rates of 1-10 centimeters per year, driven by forces such as mantle convection, slab pull, and ridge push.
 The boundaries between plates—divergent, convergent, and transform—are the sites of most geological activity, including the creation and destruction of oceanic crust.
 For a detailed overview of plate tectonic theory, the U.S. Geological Survey (USGS) provides an authoritative resource.

 How Continental Drift Shapes Ocean Basins

 The arrangement of Earth's oceans and seas is directly tied to the movement of continents.
 As tectonic plates shift, they open new oceanic gateways, close existing ones, and alter the depth and extent of ocean basins.
-This process occurs along three primary types of plate boundaries, each with distinct effects on ocean distribution.
+This process occurs along three primary types of plate boundaries, each with distinct effects on ocean distribution and morphology.

 Divergent Boundaries: Formation of New Oceans